storyblok/storyblok/README.md

 # Why Storyblok?

-- **Work with any technology**: Storyblok’s headless, API-first CMS architecture empowers developers to work with any technology and integrate with any third-party solution.
+- **Work with any technology**: Storyblok’s headless, API-first CMSs architecture empowers developers to work with any technology and integrate with any third-party solution.
 - **Scale without limits:**   Storyblok monitors your applications and automatically scales performance to ensure optimal efficiency and performance.
 - **Flexible Data Schemas:** Storyblok's component-based approach gives you full control over your content structure.
 You can define your own custom data models with nestable components that can be reused across all your projects.
 - **Publish Faster:** Marketing and content teams work faster with a visual editor enabling them to work independently.
 No more content tickets in your backlog.
-- **Enterprise security**: ensure data security on one of the most secure, enterprise-grade CMS available on the market.
+- **Enterprise security**: Ensure data security using one of the most secure, enterprise-grade CMSs available on the market.
 Storyblok is ISO 27001 certified.
 - **Deliver Better Experiences**: Personalize content experiences for different markets, languages, or audience segments using Storyblok's built-in localization tools, or integrate with any third-party solution through API-first integrations.

 # How it works